quantify-os/quantify-scheduler/docs/user_guide.rst

 -------------------

 The most convenient way to interact with a :class:`~quantify_scheduler.types.Schedule` is through the :mod:`quantify_scheduler` API.
-In the following example, we set up an element of a `Bell experiment <https://en.wikipedia.org/wiki/Bell%27s_theorem>`_ and visualize the circuit.
+In the following example, we will create a function to generate a :class:`~quantify_scheduler.types.Schedule` for a a `Bell experiment <https://en.wikipedia.org/wiki/Bell%27s_theorem>`_ and visualize one instance of such a circuit.

 .. jupyter-execute::